Blaverism: Reaction against Fuster

 "No és que la bandera valenciana siga igual que la catalana. És la mateixa.
 Igual que amb la llengua i tantes altres coses."

 "It isn't that the Valencian flag is identical to the Catalan.
 It is the same one.
 Same as with the language, and so many other things."

-Blaverism not only rejects the thesis of a common nationality (flag, language, culture, etc.) but also promotes symbols of a distinct Valencian nationality: in this sense it can be described as a nationalist movement, although many of its early proponents were in fact latter-Francoists.
+Blaverism not only rejects the thesis of a common nationality (flag, language, culture, etc.) but also promotes symbols of a distinct Valencian nationality; in this sense it can be described as a nationalist movement, although many of its early proponents were in fact post-Francoists.
 On 11 September 1981, two bombs exploded in Fuster's house, seriously damaging his library and archive.
-Nobody was prosecuted, but it is widely believed that it was the blaverist response to Fuster's political and cultural position.
+No one was prosecuted, but it was widely perceived to be a blaverist response to Fuster's political and cultural position.

 Democratic transition

 Some observers warned as early as in 1976 that the transition to democracy, and particularly the economic problems of the time, could radicalize the conservative positions of a part of the right.
 The first public backlash against the perceived pan-Catalanism of the left-wing parties occurred in the runup to the first democratic elections, in June 1977.
 There were a number of violent attacks on left-wing activists and bookshops from this time on.